masylum/dialect/Readme.md

 Dialect is heavily tested using a mix of Vows and node asserts module.

-    npm install eyes

     make test

 ## Benchmarks

-Dialect should not add an overhead to your application on gettinc translations.
+Dialect should not add an overhead to your application on getting translations.
 Please run/add benchmarks to ensure that this module performance rocks.

     node benchmakrs/app.js